Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/knowledge-bases/contributor-access.md

 ## Before you begin
 * Only the knowledge base owner or a user with the Knowledge Administrator role can add contributors.
-* Users must have the Knowledge Contributor Role in order to have access to create and update articles.
+* Users must have the Knowledge Contributor Role to have access to create and update articles.
 * Users must have a subscription to the Service Manager app to have access to create and update articles.

 ## Where to set up contributor access